Bernard Hinault: 1984: Defeat at Fignon's hands

 Hinault returned to racing at the Volta a la Comunitat Valenciana, where he won the final stage.
 He then took victory at the Four Days of Dunkirk.
 But his spring campaign lacked major successes.
 At the Dauphiné Libéré, he came second to Martín Ramírez, who later claimed that Hinault and his team had tried to intimidate him during the final stage of the race.
 A memorable episode occurred during the Paris–Nice, a race he finished third overall.
 During stage 5 to La Seyne-sur-Mer, Hinault was descending in a lead group with several other favourites.
 As they reached the valley, the road was blocked by protesters, unhappy with the announced closure of a dockyard at La Ciotat.
 While the other riders stopped, he drove into the group head-on, dismounted, and punched the protester closest to him.
-In the ensuing fist fight, Hinault suffered a broken rib.
+In the ensuing fist fight, Hinault sustained a broken rib.

 The Tour de France was made out to be the big duel between Hinault and Fignon, who had just won the French National Championship.
 Hinault won the prologue, but Renault took the team time trial, 55 seconds ahead of La Vie Claire.
 He lost another 49 seconds to Fignon in the first long individual time trial, a discipline he had previously dominated.
 Following the second time trial, Hinault was only seventh on general classification, two minutes behind his adversary.
 The next stage led to Alpe d'Huez.
 Hinault attacked on the Rampe de Laffrey, but Fignon was able to respond.
 The two exchanged attacks on the way up the climb, but it was in the valley that Hinault was able to draw out a gap of about a minute.
 On Alpe d'Huez itself, he was first passed by eventual stage winner Luis Herrera.
 When he started to slow, Fignon caught up to him and eventually dropped Hinault, who lost a further three minutes.
 He ultimately finished the Tour in second place, a significant ten minutes behind Fignon.

 Hinault managed to bounce back from his Tour defeat in the fall.
 In late September, he took his fifth and final victory at the Grand Prix des Nations, riding the 90 km time trial at a then record speed of 44.19 kph.
 Fignon could only manage fourth, more than two minutes behind.
 Next, he won the Trofeo Baracchi, a two-man time trial, in which he competed with Moser.
 He then won the Giro di Lombardia for a second time, breaking away from the group of favourites 10 km from the finish.